cult-of-coders/meteor-tuts/source/api/query.md

         nestedFieldItem: 1
     }
     comments: {
+        $filters: {
-        $filters: {}, // will only be applied to linked elements
+            isApproved: true // only retrieves the comments linekd to the post, that have isApproved: true }, // will only be applied to linked elements
         $options: {}, // will only be applied to linked elements
         $filter({filters, options, params}) {
             // params is global at query level, so params here are the same as params from the parent